ms-iot/content/IoExpansionShieldV7BluetoothBeeButton.md

 5. Reopen the terminal program for the Bluetooth.
 You will see the number 0 appear, going to 1 when you push the button
 6. I used "kill NameOfFile.exe" to exit program.

+# Result
+![Result](images/IOExpansionBTButton02.jpg)

 # Troubleshooting
-1. Check that the switch on the sheild is set to "RUN", not "PROG"
+1. Check that the switch on the shield is set to "RUN", not "PROG"
 2. Using the Tera Term default configuration, you will see nothing, I just had to type something in the terminal, like "Enter"

-# Result
-![Result](images/IOExpansionBTButton02.jpg)

 ---